 8. Getting money from an ATM can be hard

 While there are a large number of ATMs around, it can be difficult to find the ‘right one’ that accepts your bank card.
-When you find an ATM that does, I would suggest taking out a larger sum of money to cover you for a few days.
+When you find an ATM that does, consider taking out a larger sum of money to cover you for a few days.
 Stash what you don’t need in your hotel safe or carry it with you in a discreet way if you feel more secure doing so.
 Remember where the ATM you visited is and make note of it so you can go back when you run out of cash after spending it all on amazing sushi and tempura.

 9. Wear shoes you can take off easily